Hisingen: Transport

 The island is linked to the mainland by several bridges, including the Hisingen Bridge, the Älvsborg Bridge, and the Tingstadstunneln motorway tunnel (a second motorway tunnel is also planned).
 A number of bus routes, as well as tram lines 5, 6 10 and 13, connect the island to central Gothenburg.

 Gothenburg City Airport (Gothenburg's second international airport after Landvetter) is located at Säve in the northern part of Hisingen.

-Ranking in the list of Sweden's largest islands
+Ranking among Sweden's largest islands

-In 2014 Statistics Sweden declared it to instead be the fifth largest island, under a definition which adds artificial canals to the possible bodies of water surrounding an island.
-It has been noted that under this definition, all of Götaland would be the country's largest island, rendering Hisingen instead the sixth largest.
+In 2014 Statistics Sweden declared Hisingen the country's fifth largest island, after deciding that the water surrounding an island may include artificial canals.
+It has been noted that under this definition, all of Götaland would be the country's largest island, rendering Hisingen the sixth largest.